Judge Advocate General FAQs

 - When can I apply for consideration?

 - If I become a judge advocate, will I have opportunities to live abroad?

 - Do any of the service branches offer loan forgiveness incentives?

 - Which medical conditions will disqualify me from service?

 - What are the height and weight requirements?

 - What are the physical fitness requirements?

-- Will my sexual orientation prevent me from serving?
+- Will my sexual orientation and/or gender identification prevent me from serving?